LoginRadius/engineering-portal/content/blog/Best-hacking-tools/index.md

 Metasploit may enforce as follows:
   * Initially, protocol port scanning is complete to get data concerning the target system.
   * Host lists and services running on them may be read and analyzed within the project view.
-  * Now, the vulnerability scan is running on the target system's information that enlists the failings inside the system.
+  * Now, the vulnerability scan runs on the target system's information that enlists the failings inside the system.
   * This data used for designing the attack on the target system.